AddTodoist/AddTodoist/README.md

 4. Set up your account (Just the first time)
 5. Start saving tweets by sending them to the bot by DM

+> If you are receiving an error message, please check the [errors documentation](errors.md)

 ### Set Up Your Account

 Before using the bot you must provide access to your Todoist account so the tweets can be saved to it.
 You can do this by sending `/init` by DM to the bot.
 Then it will answer you with instructions to complete this process.